topleet/MSR2022/README.md

 ```
 We first **set alpha and beta** to some values that we make up (we
 recommend the reader to try alternatives).
 Next we **produce
 the corresponding probability** of defects as a function of alpha, beta and X. The code is vectorized.
-Since X is a vector, the results of the above arithmetic operations is also a vector.
+Since X is a vector, the result of the above arithmetic operations is a vector too.
 Further, we see the [inverted logistic function](https://en.wikipedia.org/wiki/Logit) (1 / (1 + exp(- x)), which is typically hidden in the internals of software packages for fitting logistic regression models.
-We use this functional relation in revers to its typical usage.
+We use this functional relation (in revers).

 The next part simulates the final defects.